 Hope this helps!.
 What is so sad is that both the Calvinist and the Arminian are teaching a false gospel by mixing truth with error.
 Maybe you could find a church that teaches God's truth without these gross errors.

 Answer: The "enlightened" of Hebrews 6:4 are saved people who heard the Gospel and believed.
-However, understand that Hebrews 6:4- 6, is presenting a hypothetical situation....not one that in reality could happen.
+However, Hebrews 6:4- 6, is presenting a hypothetical situation....not one that in reality could happen.
 God is clearly teaching that IF were possible to be saved and then to be lost it would all so be impossible for them to be restored.
-This verse states that "if" it were possible to lost one's salvation then it would be impossible to restore them again to salvation.
+This verse states that "if" it were possible to lose one's salvation then it would be impossible to restore them again to salvation.
 The verse plainly states the if a person could be lost then Christ would have to suffer, died and be resurrected again.
 The principle of this verse then can be be stated,

 "IF ONCE SAVED AND LOST THEN FOREVER LOST!"
-The point the passage is making with the hypothecial statement is that it is impossible to lose what God freely gave you and can be correctly stated "ONCE SAVED ALWAYS SAVED."
+The point the passage is making with the hypothetical statement is that it is impossible to lose what God freely gave you and can be correctly stated "ONCE SAVED ALWAYS SAVED."
 Jesus will not go back to the cross and suffer and die again....nor will He have to because salvation is eternal.

 Interestingly, all those who teach that you lose your salvation also teach you can saved again.
 They teach that by repentance and good works one can saved again....and again....and again.
 Thus one can fall out of grace, be returned by good works, fall out again and be restored again...by good works, etc. That false teaching directly contradicts God's word as stated here because this passage emphatically states that if one could lose their salvation it would be impossible to restore them again.
 Those that use this to teach that salvation can be lost distort and ignore the meaning of the passage.
 Also, these false teachers who teach you can lose your salvation never address how much sin one must commit to lose eternal life.
 Thus their members flounder in a sea of doubt never being sure if they are accepted by God or not.
 Others who believe this heresy take pride in their keeping themselves saved by their good works...meaning living a godly life.